Is a Holiday in Albania safe?

 Table Of Contents

-Is Albania dangerous for travellers?
+Is Albania a dangerous destination for travellers?

 Security in Albania is often presented in a slightly distorted light.
 For many, the country is considered unsafe because there have been many uncertainties in the recent past.
 After the fall of the communist regime in the 1990s, Albania admittedly experienced a period of instability.
 But that is now in the past.
 Today, Albania is a safe country with an expanding economy and has established itself as a peaceful and attractive tourist destination.